MA Linguistics / Course details

 You will learn through a variety of teaching methods.

-Core course units and other MA-specific course units are typically taught as seminars, in a small group, combining lectures with discussion.
+Course units are typically taught as seminars combining content-delivery with discussion and application, or as a combination of separate lectures and seminars.
 Many units also have practical tutorials that will help you prepare for individual research projects.

 The aim across all teaching forms is to create the opportunity for intensive scholarly work, with areas of focus determined by students and your individual interests, which can be investigated in considerable depth.